sunwng/books-i-read/System Design Interview – An Insider's Guide.md

         - needs to check how many hash values the function must generate
     - or base62 (number + all english alphabet) conversion can work
         - unique numeric id : base64 string : logn url = 1 : 1 : 1

+## CH10.
+Design a Notification System

+- Notification server can be connected with multiple third-party systems (APN, FCM, SMS, Email, …)
+    - those systems can make a bottleneck (maximum cap of throughput)

+    ⇒ use message queues for each system

+- It needs to prevent data loss
+    - before entering message queue, persist it in a database marked with `not-processed`
+    - after sending notification, update it as `processed`